PauloRlopez/ML-NLP-Recommender-systems/README.md

 * [Grouplens Research: MovieLens](https://grouplens.org/datasets/movielens/)

-Please rea the README file In order to understand how this data is set-up.
+Please see the README file in order to understand how this data is set-up.

 [README FILE](http://files.grouplens.org/datasets/movielens/ml-20m-README.html)

 #### Disclaimer

+This project was conducted for a private purpose.

 *Thank you*